-Ross Adamson is a fiery modern poet, an ingenious wordsmith, a provocative artist, an inventive designer and a spirited activist.
+Ross Adamson is a fiery modern poet, an ingenious wordsmith, a provocative artist and a spirited activist.
 Part angry skeptic and part tormented idealist, his creativity is inspired by progressive, humanist and environmentalist ethics.

 Best known for his expressive rhythmical rhyming poetry, he is no stranger to thought-provoking and politically charged topics.